Urkaz/UnusedNodeCleaner/README.md

 Check the [Version compatibility](https://github.com/Urkaz/UnusedNodeCleaner/wiki/Version-compatibility) wiki page.

+## Roadmap

+* Project-wide cleaning: Right-clicking a folder will allow you to clean all graphs from all supported assets contained in it.
+* More Graphs: MetasoundEditorGraph?, SoundCue?, NiagaraGraph?

 ## Changelog

 **Version 2.2**
 - New:
-   - Added a keyboard shortcut to execute the "Clean Nodes" action: Ctrl+Shift+C (can be changed in the engine settings).
+   - Added a keyboard shortcut to execute the "Clean Nodes" action: **Ctrl+Shift+C** (can be changed in the engine settings).
-   - Added a keyboard shortcut to toggle the "Hide Unused" button: Ctrl+Shift+H (can be changed in the engine settings).
+   - Added a keyboard shortcut to toggle the "Hide Unused" button: **Ctrl+Shift+H** (can be changed in the engine settings).

 **Version 2.1**
 - Bug Fixes: